Before I got into medical school, while I was still in my first year of graduate school, I learned what hell was like.

-When I had volunteered during college, I would press myself up against the wall whenever a gaggle of doctors passed by.
-They ruled the hospital: powerful, scary, all knowing.
-I cowered in their shadows the way Edwardian servants used to hide themselves if their masters passed them in the halls.
+When I volunteered during college, I would press myself up against the wall whenever a gaggle of doctors passed by.
+They ruled the hospital: powerful, scary, all-knowing.
+I cowered in their shadows the way Edwardian servants used to hide if their masters passed them in the halls.
 Hospitals were built for them.
 Reserved spaces for medical school graduates to stomp around in.

 But then I became chained to the hospital, unable to leave at the end of a shift.
 Having a family member in the hospital is a weird limbo to be in.
-One the one hand, you are not sick, not enduring the pain and suffering of invasive procedures like your loved one is, so sympathy and support from others isn’t as readily given.
+On the one hand, you are not sick, not enduring the pain and suffering of invasive procedures like your loved one is, so sympathy and support from others aren’t as readily given.
 On the other hand, you cannot leave the hospital — at least not for long.
-You are compelled to stay by the side of your family member, but unable to help them.
-We bare witness.
+You are compelled to stay by the side of your family member but unable to help them.
+We bear witness.
 Witness to the workings of the hospital.
-The comings and going of nurses, residents, lunch.
+The comings and goings of nurses, residents, lunch.

-Sometimes, when I could no longer look at the unrecognizable stranger who was my mother in her hospital bed, I would walk to the parking garage, sit my car and sob.
+Sometimes, when I could no longer look at the unrecognizable stranger who was my mother in her hospital bed, I would walk to the parking garage, sit in my car, and sob.
 The men who worked the garage started to notice, and then I became a fixture, a daily occurrence.

 Hard times change us.
 That’s the truest thing I know.
 And while I don’t wish my hospital experience on my worst enemy, if you find yourself in a similar situation, remember that growth can come from struggle, confidence from feeling small, and hope from fear.

 Move out of their way.
 Out of the way of people not in pressed white coats or surgical greens.
 Out of the way of people wearing worn tennis shoes instead of 200-dollar clogs, the ragged, the weary, the ones trailing a half deflated get well balloon behind them.
 Learn to recognize these silent heroes.
 They look a lot like we do.
-When we take off our stethoscopes and put down our penlights and return to being sons and daughters, brothers and sisters, nieces and nephews.
-They are your family, and mine.
+We take off our stethoscopes, put down our penlights, and return to being sons and daughters, brothers and sisters, nieces and nephews.
+They are your family and mine.

 Let the hallway be the place we honor them.
 Show them we know how hard it can be.
-Show them that we recognize how very lucky we are to be able to leave the hospital at day’s end, to be able to rinse off its tragedies and return to our normally scheduled lives.
+Show them that we recognize how very lucky we are to leave the hospital at day’s end, to rinse off its tragedies and return to our normally scheduled lives.
 For their strength and their sacrifice, be moved.